iagolemos1/thresholdmodeling/README.md

 ```
 The Python dependencies for runing the software will install automatically with this command.

-Once the package is installed, it is necessary to run this lines on your IDE for installing ``POT R`` package (package that our software uses by means of ``rpy2`` for computing GPD estimatives):
+Once the package is installed, it is necessary to run these lines on your IDE for installing ``POT R`` package (package that our software uses by means of ``rpy2`` for computing GPD estimatives):
 ```python
 from rpy2.robjects.packages import importr import rpy2.robjects.packages as rpackages